Skip to content

 Last updated:

-Criminal law, in most jurisdictions, recognises that full moral culpability cannot always be assessed on a binary scale.
-Between the defendant whose mental state satisfies the full insanity defence and the defendant who acted in full possession of their faculties, there is a wide middle ground.
-Diminished responsibility is the legal doctrine that occupies part of that middle ground: it accepts that the defendant committed the act, that the defendant is not insane within the full legal definition, but that a qualifying abnormality of mental functioning substantially impaired their responsibility.
-The consequence, in the jurisdictions that recognise it, is not acquittal but a reduced verdict or reduced sentence.
+Criminal law in most jurisdictions recognises that full moral culpability cannot be assessed on a binary scale.
+Between the defendant who satisfies the full insanity defence and the defendant who acted in full possession of their faculties, there is a wide middle ground.
+Diminished responsibility occupies part of that ground: the defendant committed the act and is not legally insane, but a qualifying abnormality of mental functioning substantially impaired their responsibility.
+The consequence is not acquittal but a reduced verdict or reduced sentence.

 England and Wales introduced the statutory diminished-responsibility defence in the Homicide Act 1957 § 2.
 The original formulation provided that a defendant charged with murder would succeed in a diminished-responsibility defence if they suffered from "such abnormality of mind (whether arising from a condition of arrested or retarded development of mind or any inherent causes or induced by disease or injury) as substantially impaired his mental responsibility for his acts and omissions in doing or being a party to the killing."